The Clash jamming with The Damned in 1979

 The Damned were working on Machine Gun Etiquette while The Clash were doing the same for London Calling.

-The clip captures Captain Sensible, Rat Scabies, Joe Strummer, Topper Headon, Paul Simonon, Mick Jones and producer Guy Stevens enjoying themselves during some down time.
+The clip captures Captain Sensible, Rat Scabies, Joe Strummer, Topper Headon, Paul Simonon, Mick Jones and producer Guy Stevens enjoying themselves during some downtime.

 I believe the footage of Captain Sensible and Rat Scabies in the beginning of the video was shot by Mick Jones.

-Written by Marc Campbell | Comments
+Posted by Marc Campbell

 Ladies & Gentlemen, How Do?: Documentary on The Damned in The Works